 May – Slieve Croob Summit.
 This is possibly the hardest road climb in County Down.
 From Dromara, head to Finnis, and then bear left onto Dree Hill.
 Near the top, turn left into the carpark, and then go through (or over) the gate, and proceed to the summit.
 Pick a clear, bright day and admire the views – absolutely stunning.
 (For the really adventurous, there is an alternative, offroad route – on the north side – look for the signs on the right hand side about half way down between the summit and the carpark).

 June – Western Isles.
 The inner and outer Hebrides offer some of the best cycle touring country in the world.
 How about this for a taster weekend?
 Start in Larne and ride up to Ballycastle.
 Take the Kintyre Express to Campletown on the Mull of Kintyre.
 Ride north (the outside west coastal route is fairly flat – while the inner coastal route is a bit shorter but a lot more challenging).
 At Claonaig, take the ferry to Lochranza on Arran.
 If time allows, do a lap of the island, otherwise head direct to Brodick and the ferry to Adrossan on the mainland.
-From there it is a fairly short ride down the coast to Troon, and the ferry back to Larne.
-Two days should cover it!
+Unfortunately the ferry from Troon back to Larne no longer runs, but there’s a great cycle path south from Troon through Ayr, and then you can cross the Heads of Ayr to Girvan.
+From there, take a loop into the hills around Barrhill, before dropping down to Cairnryan for the ferry back to Larne.
+A long weekend should cover it!